 - French breakfasts did not include tea, coffee, or butter.
 In fact, one visitor claimed that beer and meat was the principal diet of a Frenchman throughout the day, as vegetables were considered secondary objects.

 - When invited to dinner at a wealthy person’s house, dinner was served at seven and announced by a butler saying, “Madame is served.”

-- There was a “Little Bridge” behind Notre Dame that was said to be the only spot in Paris where the footpath was identical to the streets in London.
+- There was a bridge later called “Petit Point” behind Notre Dame that was said to be the only spot in Paris where the footpath was identical to the streets in London.

 - At a festival, concert, or any other type of public event, pushing, crowding and other offensive behavior was not permitted.

-- There was a wide variety of attractions and entertainments in Paris that included: blind people playing at picquet and whist; girls selling toothpicks; lotteries and raffles; jugglers; and mountebanks offering health in little boxes.
+- Travelers to France could find a wide variety of attractions and entertainments in Paris that included: blind people playing at picquet and whist; girls selling toothpicks; lotteries and raffles; jugglers; and mountebanks offering health in little boxes.

 - A letter of credit was said to be more advantageous than bank notes or cash and the most safe and comfortable way to pay for things while traveling in France.

-- Most visitors to France did not understand the difference between “Hopital” and “Hospice.”
+- Travelers to France did not understand the difference between “Hopital” and “Hospice.”
 A Hopital was for the sick and Hospice for the poor.

 - The Hopital des Enfans Trouvés was the foundling hospital in Paris.
 The first floor had 150 iron cradles complete with dazzling white linens.
 The number of children taken in annually ranged from as low as 5 to as high as 6,000.
 Moreover, part of the Hopital was also used as a lying-in for pregnant women.